 You’ll find more details on pruning and propagating lavender here.

 Methods for Drying Lavender

 Once you’ve finished pruning your lavender bushes, it’s time to start the drying process.
-For small bundles of lavender, you can often dry them as is, standing in a vase (without water).
+You can often dry small bundles of lavender as is, standing in a vase (without water).
 But when you have more than bouquet-full, you’ll want to follow one of these drying methods below.